jalukaharsh/jalukaharsh/README.md

 ![View Counter](https://komarev.com/ghpvc/?username=jalukaharsh)

 Welcome to my GitHub!
 I'm a graduate from the University of Toronto, with a triple major in Computer Science, Physics and Mathematics.
+I work as a Software Development Engineer at Amazon (AWS Serverless Messaging).

 Feel free to browse my projects and reach out if you are interested in reviving any incomplete ones.